Jigsaw Puzzle Portfolio

 For three weeks now, I’ve spent significant time on this complex 750 piece puzzle.
 Oh sure, I could have been working on a 1000 piece puzzle, but 750 is a good number after such a long time.
 I’m about 3/5th done with the jigsaw puzzle.

 As I place piece after piece, I’m finding it easier to find others and fill them in.
 I hope I’m not missing one.
 That would really piss me off.
 Either way, I’m having fun solving the puzzle.
 The big question is, when I’m done with it, feeling good about my accomplishment, will it will satisfy me and let me go back to writing?
-Or, will I be on the hunt for a new one eventually building a collection of dozens of puzzles?
+Or will I be hunting for a new one eventually, building a collection of dozens of puzzles?
 It’s a dilemma for sure.

 Sometimes I think I’m wasting time by solving the jigsaw puzzle.
 It’s taking a lot of time to work it, time that may be better spent on more productive things, such as writing, drawing or painting.
 Then, as I consider that thought, I realize that as I do this jigsaw puzzle; I am having fun, and I am exercising my mind.
 You may ask, how am I doing that?